-- ii.
-The identification of all potential contaminants stored on site; - iii.
-The identification of all construction and operational processes that could potentially lead to water contamination; - iv.
-The identification of appropriate storage, construction and operational methods to control any identified contamination risks; - v.
+ii.
+The identification of all potential contaminants stored on site;

+- iii.
+The identification of all construction and operational processes that could potentially lead to water contamination; - The identification of appropriate storage, construction and operational methods to control any identified contamination risks; - v.
 The identification of waste re-use, recycling and disposal procedures; - vi.
-Appropriate sanitary facilities for construction and maintenance staff in accordance with the EPA Publication 891.4 Code of practice onsite wastewater management; - vii.
-Procedures, where practical, to construct turbine bases, access tracks and power cabling during drier months and other measures to minimise impacts on ephemeral wetlands, local fauna and sediment mobilisation; - viii.
+Appropriate sanitary facilities for construction and maintenance staff in accordance with the EPA Publication 891 Septic Tanks Code of Practice; - vii.
+Procedures, where practical, to construct turbine bases, access tracks and power cabling during warmer months to minimise impacts on ephemeral wetlands, local fauna and sediment mobilisation; - viii.
 Procedures for construction vehicles and equipment to use designated tracks and works areas to avoid impacts on native vegetation; - ix.
 Procedures to cover trenches and holes at night time and to fill trenches as soon as practical after excavation, to protect native fauna; - x.
 Procedures for the rehabilitation of construction zones with appropriate pasture species; - xi.
 Identification on site of the vegetation exclusion zones and their protection from vehicles and storage of materials and equipment or other damaging use during the construction period; and - xii.
-Procedures for the removal of works, buildings and staging area(s) on completion of construction of the project. - b.
-A Sediment, Erosion and Water Quality Management Plan.
+Procedures for the removal of works, buildings and staging area(s) on completion of construction of the project. - b) A Sediment, Erosion and Water Quality Management Plan.
 This plan must be prepared in consultation with the Glenelg-Hopkins Catchment Management Authority and other authorities as may be directed by the Minister for Planning.